Suzuki Access 125

 What is the exact on-road price price of Suzuki Access 125?

-What are the latest October offers available on Suzuki Access 125?
+What are different variants for Suzuki Access 125?

 What is the engine displacement of Suzuki Access 125?